d2207197/confect/README.rst

 The default configuration file is in Python.
 That makes your configuration file programmable and unrestricted.
 In configuration file, import ``confect.c`` object and set all properties on it.
-The ``c`` object only exits when loading a python configuration file, you can't import in other than in it.
 Here's an example of configuration file.

 .. code-block:: python